-Conventional loans typically follow a predetermined set of guidelines which allows the lender to sell these loans in the secondary markets which in turn replenishes the lender’s credit lines in order to make still more mortgage loans.
-Portfolio loans are those where the lender is using its own internal lending guidelines to approve a mortgage with no intention of selling the loan but keeping the loan long term and collecting interest each month.
+Conventional loans typically follow a predetermined set of guidelines that allows the lender to sell these loans in the secondary markets which in turn replenishes the lender’s credit lines in order to make still more mortgage loans.
+Portfolio loans are those where the lender is using its own internal lending guidelines to approve a mortgage with no intention of selling the loan but keeping the loan long-term and collecting interest each month.

 Each mortgage program has its own requirements and one of these requirements is the maximum loan limit set for each loan type.
-For example, in most parts of the country, the conventional conforming loan limit for 2021 is set at $548,250.
+For example, in most parts of the country, the conventional conforming loan limit for 2023 is set at $726,200.
 Certain parts of the country (California, South Florida, DC, etc) are considered “high cost” which means the home values for the area are higher compared to most other parts of the country.
-In these areas, the maximum conforming loan limits can be as high as $822,375 and still be eligible for sale to Fannie Mae or Freddie Mac.
-See all the 2021 conforming loan limits here.
+In these areas, the maximum conforming loan limits can be as high as $1,089,300 and still be eligible for sale to Fannie Mae or Freddie Mac.
+See all the 2023 Conforming Loan Limits here.

 High balance loans will have slightly higher rates than conforming loans in non-high balance areas.
 When the sales price of the home warrants a mortgage amount that is higher than the conforming or high balance limit, then jumbo loans enter the picture.
 Jumbo interest rates will be a bit higher than either conforming or high balance and on average can be about 0.25% more than a conforming loan.